klaricl/58agents-tc-sol-1/README.md

 # Notes

-- due to simplicity, the whole codebase, for infra, Fe and Be, ind stored in one repository.
-It would be better to seperate them.
+- For simplicity, the entire codebase (infrastructure, frontend, and backend) is stored in a single repository.
+Ideally, these components should be separated into individual repositories.
-- it would be better to deploy the workload with the gitops approach, using Flux or ArgoCD.
+- A GitOps approach (using tools like **Flux** or **ArgoCD**) would be preferable for deploying the workload, as it would enhance consistency and reliability.
-- PostgreSQL username and password is hardcoded in the backend python app.
-An secrets manager/vault should be used instead
+- **PostgreSQL** credentials (username and password) are currently hardcoded in the backend Python application.
+Using a secrets manager or vault would be a more secure solution.
-- local terraform backend is used, and the tfstate files are stored in _work folder of the actions-runner.
-A better solution should used to store the tfstate file, which is more secure and provide the lock feature.
+- A local Terraform backend is used, with `tfstate` files stored in the `_work` folder of the Actions runner.
+A more secure and robust solution should be implemented to store the `tfstate` files, preferably one that supports locking.
-  - I tried to store it in Kubernetes using the kubernetes backend, but after I lost an hour or two, because I couldn't handle the authentication, I switched to local.
+   - Although an attempt was made to use the Kubernetes backend for `tfstate` storage, authentication issues took significant time to troubleshoot, leading to a switch to the local backend.
-- Certificate for for terraform is expiring in 24 hours.
-This could be, either automated or issued with longer expiration time.
+- The certificate for Terraform expires every 24 hours.
+Automation or a certificate with a longer expiration period should be considered.
-- instead of manually trigger the QA workflows, an approval step could be implemented.
+- Instead of manually triggering the QA workflows, an approval step could be implemented for a smoother process.
-- The prod workflow will be triggered by every tag that fits the regex.
-With this in mind a lower version then the current could also trigger the workflow.
-It should be considered implement a rule which denies such triggers.
+- The production workflow is triggered by any tag that matches the specified regex.
+Currently, this includes lower version tags than the latest, which could unintentionally trigger a rollback.
+It would be advisable to add a rule to prevent triggering the workflow with lower versions.